The Green Party has a plan to create a smart economy that will deliver real prosperity for everyone and help the environment.

 The Green Party will invest in the social and physical capital we need for a future that uses resources sparingly and provides for the wellbeing of people.
 We will:

-- investing in leading edge science and technology, with collaborative basic research, and focussing applied research on sustainable production and care of resources
+- Invest in leading edge science and technology, with collaborative basic research, and focussing applied research on sustainable production and care of resources

-- wiping one year's student debt for each year worked in New Zealand
+- Wipe one year’s student debt for each year worked in New Zealand

 Supporting sustainable business